-Curry Chicken Salad – Our healthy curry chicken salad with grapes is easy, fresh, and delicious.
+Learn how to make Curry Chicken Salad!
+Our healthy curry chicken salad recipe is easy, fresh, and delicious.
 A perfect easy lunch or dinner any day of the week.
 (Gluten-Free, Paleo-Friendly, Whole30-Friendly)

 I’m one of those people who never wants to eat the same thing every single week for dinner but ALSO don’t want to re-invent the wheel every week.
 I’m all about simple, flexible recipes you can change up with a few simple tweaks and twists here and there.
 This kind of cooking helps mealtime feel fresh, easy, and approachable for me.

 Chicken salad is one of those easy go-to meals you can prepare in no time.
 It makes an awesome packed lunch or an easy dinner at home, and there are SO MANY delicious flavors to try.
 I thought today would be a great time to revisit one of my all-time favorites: Curry Chicken Salad.

 This Curry Chicken Salad recipe is a delicious spin on our Classic Chicken Salad recipe that uses a few delicious flavor tricks and mix-in swaps to make it feel totally fresh and fun.